Evolution of swarming behavior is shaped by how predators attack: Related Work

 \section{Related Work}

 Hamilton's original formulation of the selfish herd hypothesis introduced the concept of ``domains of danger'' (DODs, Figure~\ref{fig:domains-of-danger}), which served as a method to visualize the likelihood of a prey inside a group to be attacked by a predator~\cite{Hamilton1971}.
 Prey on the edges of the group would have larger DODs than prey on the inside of the group; thus, prey on the edges of the group would be attacked more frequently.
 Moreover, Hamilton proposed that prey on the edges of the group would seek to reduce their DOD by moving inside the group, thus placing other group members between themselves and the predator.
-Further work has expanded on this hypothesis by adding a limited predator attack range~\cite{James2004}, investigating the effects of prey vigilance~\cite{Beauchamp2007}, considering the initial spatial positioning of prey when the group is attacked~\cite{Morrell2010}, and even confirming Hamilton's predictions in biological systems~\cite{Quinn2006}.
+Further work has expanded on this hypothesis by adding a limited predator attack range~\cite{James2004}, investigating the effects of prey vigilance~\cite{Beauchamp2007}, considering the initial spatial positioning of prey when the group is attacked~\cite{Morrell2010}, exploring the role of prey body characteristics in shaping herd characteristics~\cite{Kunz2003,Hemelrijk2005}, and even confirming Hamilton's predictions in biological systems~\cite{Quinn2006}.

 Additional studies have focused on the movement rules that prey in a selfish herd follow to minimize their DOD~\cite{Viscido2002}.
-This line of work began by demonstrating that the simple movement rules proposed by Hamilton reduce predation for prey inside the group~\cite{Morton1994}, then opened some parameters of the movement rules to evolution in an attempt to discover a more biologically plausible set of movement rules~\cite{Wood2007}.
-Finally, some studies have investigated the evolution of predator behavior in response to prey density~\cite{Tosh2011}, the coevolution of predator and prey behavior in the presence of the predator confusion effect~\cite{Olson2013PredatorConfusion,Kunz2006PredatorConfusion}, and elaborating upon the interaction between ecology and the evolution of grouping behavior~\cite{Spector2003,Ward2001}.
+This line of work began by demonstrating that the simple movement rules proposed by Hamilton reduce predation risk for prey inside the group~\cite{Morton1994}, then opened some parameters of the movement rules to evolution in an attempt to discover a more biologically plausible set of movement rules~\cite{Reluga2005,Wood2007}.
+Importantly, these studies demonstrated that it is possible for selfish herd behavior to evolve by natural selection on movement rules that rely on only local information for each agent, rather than global information about the entire group.
 This paper builds on this work by studying the effects of coevolving predators and predator attack mode (i.e., how predators select a prey in a group to attack) on the evolution of the selfish herd.